FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Model

-We explore two defense strategies to protect the transmission in FL-LLaMA: adding noise to gradients and adding noise to forward-pass hidden states\footnote{It is noteworthy that we chose not to use the standard DPSGD~\cite{abadi2016deep}, which adds noise after computing all gradients, because FL-LLaMA requires noise protection during both forward and backward passes, unlike DPSGD’s focus on post-backpropagation gradients.}.
+We explore two defense strategies to protect the transmission in FedSEA-LLaMA: adding noise to gradients and adding noise to forward-pass hidden states.
 The first strategy introduces random Gaussian noise into the initial gradient during backpropagation (i.e., the gradient $\nabla h_B$), while the second applies Gaussian noise to the client’s first forward-pass output (i.e., the hidden state $h_A$).
 Empirical results reveal that federated split LLMs are highly sensitive to gradient perturbations, so injecting noise into gradients often leads to instability in federated training, with the loss frequently diverging to NaN after several training steps.
 In contrast, perturbing the hidden state $h_A$ during the forward pass yields more stable training.
-Therefore, FL-LLaMA adopts the latter to enhance robustness while preserving privacy.
+Therefore, FedSEA-LLaMA adopts the latter to enhance robustness while preserving privacy.

 Next, we derive how the noise introduced in the forward pass can also propagate to the gradients during backpropagation.
-Fig. \ref{fig:Forward_noise} illustrates the schematic of noise injection during the forward propagation of LLMs.
-Let $W_n$ denote the weight matrix of the down-projection fully-connected layer within the final MLP layer and $W_{n+1}$ for the weight of output linear layer.
+Without loss of generality, we apply noise perturbation to $h_1$ in the theoretical proof, although in practice we apply noise perturbation to $h_A$.
+The proof will be similar in both cases.
+Figure \ref{fig:Attack Process}b illustrates the schematic of noise injection during the forward propagation of LLMs.
+Let $W_n$ denote the weight matrix of the down-projection fully-connected layer within the final MLP layer, and $W_{n+1}$ denote the weight of the output linear layer.
 In the noise-free scenario, the hidden states $h_1$ undergo forward propagation:

 where $\text{RMSNorm}(*)$ is the layernorm function, $\mathcal{A}$ is the attention layer, $\mathcal{M}$ is the MLP layer.

 During backpropagation, according to \cite{clark2017computing}, the gradient of $W_n$ is: